elabftw/elabftw/documentation/docs/usage/import-export.md

 Maybe you already have a Resource Category: "Chemical compounds" for instance, with Compounds associated to a "CAS" custom field.
 And you'd like to import the already existing compounds in the Compounds table in eLab so they exist as proper compounds.

 To do that, the import should be done with the `--match-with` command option, which will match an existing Resource through its custom field value.
-For example: `--match-with cas` will import the compound and link it to the Resource where an custom field `cas` has the same value as the row from the column `cas` in the .csv.
+For example: `--match-with cas` will import the compound and link it to the Resource where a custom field `cas` has the same value as the row from the column `cas` in the .csv.

 ## Exporting data